-- (i) That portion of the ground-level floor facing the street of any multi-floor parking facility must have an active use other than parking, with a minimum depth of 25 feet, or must have an exterior facade that is similar in materials, architecture, and appearance to the facade of the main structure.
-Exterior parking structure facade openings must provide solid screening a minimum 42 inches from the floor level within the parking structure to screen vehicles and vehicle headlights. - (ii) Underground parking structures may project to the lot line.

-(11) Loading for a Special Project:

-- (A) All loading and maneuvering must be within the building footprint. - (B) Building 1. - (i) Five internal loading spaces is required. - (ii) Maximum truck length permitted is 69 feet.

-(C) Building 2.

-- (i) Three internal loading spaces is required. - (ii) Maximum truck length permitted is 30 feet.

-(4) Building 3.

-- (i) Three internal loading spaces is required. - (ii) Maximum truck length permitted is 39.5 feet.
+- (i) That portion of the ground-level floor facing the street of any multi-floor parking facility must have an active use other than parking, with a minimum depth of 25 feet. - (ii) Underground parking structures may project to the lot line. - (11) Loading for a Special Project: - (A) All loading and maneuvering must be within the building footprint. - (B) Building 1. - (i) Five internal loading spaces are required. - (ii) Maximum truck length permitted is 69 feet. - (C) Building 2. - (i) Three internal loading spaces are required. - (ii) Maximum truck length permitted is 30 feet. - (4) Building 3. - (i) Three internal loading spaces are required. - (ii) Maximum truck length permitted is 39.5 feet.

 SEC.
-51P-.110.
+51P- .110.
 ENVIRONMENTAL PERFORMANCE STANDARDS.